miners-online/website/en/minecraft-server/joining.md

 ## Step 1: Ensure You Have Minecraft Java Edition

 Miners Online is a server for Minecraft Java Edition.
 Make sure you have the Java version installed on your computer.
-If not, you can purchase and download it from the official Minecraft website: [Minecraft.net](https://www.minecraft.net/).
+If not, you can purchase and download it from the official [Minecraft website](https://www.minecraft.net/).

 ## Step 2: Launch Minecraft